 8.1 Can I use frozen turkey in a slow cooker?

-It is not recommended to cook frozen turkey in a crockpot due to food safety issues.
-Always thaw the turkey beforehand to ensure it cooks evenly and safely.
+Its not safe to cook frozen turkey in a crockpot.
+Always thaw it first so it cooks evenly and you dont risk food poisoning.

 8.2 How long should I cook turkey chili in a crockpot?

-Turkey chili can be cooked on low for 6-8 hours or on high for 3-4 hours.
-The slow cooking method enhances the flavor and tenderness of the ingredients.
+Cook on low for 6–8 hours or on high for 3–4 hours.
+Slow cooking makes it more tender and flavorful.

 8.3 Can I make turkey chili without beans?